Craft Workforce Development Awards Program

 What’s in it for you?

-1. Gain a better understanding of industrial craft workforce development efforts in the Greater Baton Rouge area, from high school through college, and the effectiveness of the cents/hour training program(s);
+1. Gain a better understanding of industrial craft workforce development efforts within Southeast Louisiana, from high school through college, and the effectiveness of the cents/hour training program(s);

 2. Benchmark craft workforce development efforts and compare to others in the area (all data is kept confidential, and no company is identified or identifiable from the report data);

-4. Win a GBRIA Craft Workforce Development Award.
-Contractors, individuals, post-secondary and high schools will be eligible to receive awards and recognition.
+4. Compete for a GBRIA Craft Workforce Development Award.
+Contractors, individuals, post-secondary institutions, and high schools are eligible to receive awards and recognition.

 Eligibility